 Please cite R and dplR properly when using the package.
 The citation() function in R gives information for how to cite R and its packages:

 We, the developers, enjoy writing this software and helping users.
 However, we aren't among the idle rich.
 Alas.
 We have jobs and occasionally have to answer to our betters.
 When our department chairs and deans accuse us of being dilettantes we can point to the use of dplR as a partial excuse.

 The published library is available on the Comprehensive R Archive Network.
 There you can download the source code or precompiled binaries for the current release.
 Within R, dplR can be installed, loaded, and the help pages can be seen via:

-There are, at the moment, two and a half vignettes developed to help folks learn dplR.
+There are, at the moment, a few vignettes developed to help folks learn dplR.
 You can list dplR's vignettes via: